Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Hudson Valley Weather

-Tip #9: Visit the Hudson Valley during YOUR Favorite Season
+Tip #9: Explore the Hudson Valley during YOUR Favorite Season

-Spring and Autumn are the most popular times of the year to visit the Hudson Valley, weather-wise, if you like that sort of weather.
+Spring and Autumn are the most popular times of the year for Hudson Valley Tourism, weather-wise, if you like that sort of weather.
 Some people really enjoy hot weather and some prefer cold weather, so you can visit the Hudson Valley during your favorite season.

 Summer is often hot and humid while the winter months are often frigid and can be very snowy.